 Hajimemashite.
 (Eita) to moshimasu.
 Yoroshikuonegaishimasu.

-And the way to answer that is:
+And the way to respond to this is:

 Nice to meet you.
 My name is (Haruto).